12.0 miles ( 19.4 km) with 850 ft (250 meters) of ascent.

 The walk starts at Newhaven Town station.
 Cross the river, and walk down to the coast, with an easy climb over castle hill to the walls of the Victorian Newhaven Fort (a pleasant WW1 themed tourist attraction), for the view along the coast.
 Head down to the breakwater, and then head west, rejoining the cliff path

 Head west for some miles on a gently undulating cliff top path, rural at first, then passing seafront houses of Peacehaven, then Telescombe, but still great views out to sea.
-You pass 2 places with access down to the sea shore (and under-cliff path), and 3 pubs with sea view from the patio - The Peacehaven (very cheap), the Telescombe Tavern (good), and the Smuggler's Rest (expensive).
+You pass 2 places with access down to the sea shore (and under-cliff path), and 3 pubs, 2 of which have sea view from the patio - The Peacehaven (very cheap), the Telescombe Tavern (good, sea view from "garden"), and the Smuggler's Rest (on the cliff edge).
 Eventually the path comes close to a busy coastal road as you descend to Saltdean and its Lido.
 Here you join the under-cliff path (hard surface) and escape the noise of the coast road.
 (You can continue along the cliff top path, but its a bit close to the noisy coast road)

 Its 3.4km to Brighton Marina.
 Cross the lock gates - its nicer, and the path shown on the OS map behind the marina is usually closed due to rock falls.
 Continue past the yachts (even the mooring fees are eye-watering), until you reach The West Quay pub (Wetherspoons) with nice views over the yachty basin.